An in-depth guide on VCE Physics

 Note-taking is an important skill for any VCE subject, but for Physics, you should take notes as you go to consolidate your understanding and set yourself up for success with notes for your reference sheet.
 By staying on track with content, you also have more time to apply your knowledge with practice questions.

-Expose yourself to a variety of questions in the lead-up to exams.
+Expose yourself to a variety of questions in the lead-up to exam.
 Practising will help you to be wary of common issues like significant figures and units.

 • Included